 How to Turn a Closet into a Home Office

-Follow these step-by-step instructions for turning a closet into a functional home office.
+Follow these step-by-step instructions for turning a closet into a functional and convenient workspace.

 Need a home office but don't have a spare room?
 Put one in a closet.
 Here's how: